2017 NFL Mock Draft: Post Wild Card Round Predictions

-Long has done a decent job as a replacement in the rotation, which includes Jabaal Sheard, another free agent signing, and Trey Flower, a breakout second-year player, but the team doesn't have a true number one pass-rusher heading into 2017.
-That's an issue, considering the fact that it's the most important position in the sport.
+Long has done a decent job as a replacement in the rotation, which includes Jabaal Sheard, another free-agent signing, and Trey Flowers, a breakout second-year player, but the team doesn't have a true No. 1 pass-rusher heading into 2017.
+That's an issue, considering the fact it's the most important position in the sport.

 The highest upside of any pass-rusher in this draft class might be Takkarist McKinley of UCLA.
 Somehow, he's only a 21-year-old, despite the fact he's a senior prospect who transferred from the junior college ranks.